kam1sh/anchor/docs/dev/packaging.rst

 Package is a set of files that represents different versions/formats of one project.
-Package has next settings:
+Package has next attributes:

 - Retention policy with rules
   when a file could be removed or should be kept.
-- Permissions, who could upload/reupload/remove files.
+- Set of roles that references to a user or a group.

 Package could be created manually from the UI or automatically, when the new file could not be assigned to any existing package.